Sorry we couldn’t find anything

 Risk Warning

-This brief statement constitutes an addition to the General Business Terms of G&T Trader (hereinafter the "Terms").
-Trading in the products and services of the G&T TRADER may, even if made in accordance with a Recommendation, result in losses as well as profits.
+This brief statement constitutes an addition to the General Business Terms of G&T Trader and G&T Brokerage (hereinafter the "Terms").
+Trading in the products and services of the G&T TRADER and G&T Brokerage may, even if made in accordance with a Recommendation, result in losses as well as profits.

 Trading risks are magnified by leverage - losses can exceed your deposits.
 Margin calls may be made quickly or frequently, especially in times of high volatility, and if you cannot meet them, your positions may be closed out and any shortfall will be borne by you.
 Values may fluctuate significantly in times of high volatility or market /economic uncertainty; such swings are even more significant if your positions are leveraged and may also adversely affect your position.
 Trade only after you have acknowledged and accepted the risks.
 You should carefully consider whether trading in leveraged products is appropriate for you based on your financial circumstances and seek independent financial consultation.

-SPECULATIVE TRADING IS NOT SUITABLE FOR ALL INVESTORS
+SPECULATIVE TRADING IS NOT SUITABLE FOR ALL INVESTOR

 Any mentioning, if any, in a Publication of the risks pertaining to a particular product or service may not and should neither be construed as a comprehensive disclosure nor full description of all risks pertaining to such product or service and Galt & Taggart strongly encourages any recipient considering trading in its products and services to employ and continuously consult suitable financial advisors prior to the conclusion of any investment or transaction.